 2019 – ValleyNet begins design of LymeFiber network.
 ECFiber raises another $10M.
 4,000th customer, 1,000 network miles.

-2021 – ValleyNet expects to finish all 1,400 unserved miles in ECFiber’s 23 active member towns.
+2021 – ValleyNet expects to finish all 1,400 unserved miles in ECFiber’s 23 original member towns and begin construction in new member towns as well as served areas of Hartford.